tboudreaux/GridFire/docs/static/mainpage.md

 ## Engines
 GridFire is, at its core, based on a series of `Engines`.
-These are constructs which know how to report information on series of ODEs which need to be solved to evolver abundnances.
-The important thing to understand about `Engines` is that they contain all of the detailed physics GridFire uses.
+These are constructs which know how to report information on series of ODEs which need to be solved to evolver abundances.
+The important thing to understand about `Engines` is that they contain all the detailed physics GridFire uses.
 For example a `Solver` takes an `Engine` but does not compute physics itself.
 Rather, it asks the `Engine` for stuff like the jacobian matrix, stoichiometry, nuclear energy generation rate, and change in abundance with time.

-Refer to the API documentation for the exact interface which an `Engine` must impliment to be compatible with GridFire solvers.
+Refer to the API documentation for the exact interface which an `Engine` must implement to be compatible with GridFire solvers.

-Currently we only impliment `GraphEngine` which is intended to be a very general and adaptable `Engine`.
+Currently, we only implement `GraphEngine` which is intended to be a very general and adaptable `Engine`.

 ### GraphEngine